pingswept/me30-website/content/logistics/syllabus.md

 ## Course credit and time expectations

 ME 30 is a 4-SHU course with lab.
-The lab component will consist of a series of four independent projects.
 At Tufts, each SHU equates to 3 hours of student time per week.
 4-SHU courses are expected to require an average of 12 student hours per week.
 Typically, these hours are divided into about 3 hours of class time and 9 hours of lab/homework/study time.
-For Fall 2023, you can expect to spend roughly 2.5 hours in class sessions, 1 hour in lab, 2 hours reading/viewing/studying, and the remaining 7 hours on project work each week.
+For Fall 2023, you can expect to spend roughly 2.5 hours in class sessions, 1 hour in your scheduled lab, 2 hours reading/viewing/studying, and the remaining 7 hours on project work each week.

 ## Learning electronics when life is tough (what to do if you miss a class or due date)